 Campus Cleaning and Disinfecting Protocols

-Employees are expected to clean and disinfect their own personal workstations and shared spaces (such as conference rooms) between use, and WPI will provide cleaning supplies for each workplace in centralized locations.
+Employees are expected to clean and disinfect their own personal workstations and shared spaces (such as conference rooms) between use.
+WPI will provide cleaning supplies for each workplace in centralized locations.
 You are encouraged to wipe down your workstation or shared space at the start and end of every work shift or organized activity.
-Frequent cleaning of surfaces and objects touched by multiple people (e.g., tables, doorknobs, light switches, countertops, handles, touch screens, equipment, screens, computer keyboard and mice, phones, printer/copiers, coffee makers) is important.
+Frequently cleaning surfaces and objects touched by multiple people (e.g., tables, doorknobs, light switches, countertops, handles, touch screens, equipment, screens, computer keyboards and mice, phones, printers/copiers, coffee makers) is important.
 It is helpful to keep a checklist of the surfaces and items to clean, to avoid skipping anything.